nf-core/ampliseq/docs/output.md

 #### Taxonomic classification

 Taxonomic classification with QIIME2 is typically similar to DADA2 classifications.
 However, both options are available.
-But when taxonomic classification with DADA2 and QIIME2 is performed, DADA2 classification takes precedence over QIIME2 classifications for all downstream analysis.
+When taxonomic classification with DADA2 and QIIME2 is performed, DADA2 classification takes precedence over QIIME2 classifications for all downstream analysis.

 **Output files:**